 We spoke to Ruth Kloppers, the owner of Help at Home, a domestic worker and nanny recruitment agency, about what you need to do when hiring a domestic employee or if you already employ someone but haven’t taken the necessary steps..

-The minimum wage is reviewed in November each year.
-For 2018, the legal minimum for anyone in a large city or town, who works more than 27 hours per week is R13.05 per hour (a minimum of R2 545.22 per month for full-time employment).
-For an employee who works less than 27 hours per week, the minimum rate is R15.28 per hour.
+The minimum domestic worker wage is reviewed in November each year.
+From 1 January 2019, the legal minimum for anyone who works more than 27 hours per week is R15 per hour regardless of the area.
+The only exception is for domestic workers in large cities (defined as Area A by the Department of Labour) who work 27 hours per week or less.
+Their rate is R16.03 per hour.

 However, Ruth stresses that while this is a legal minimum, it is not a market-related salary, and should only be used as a starting point for staff with no experience or training.
-“At present, we are seeing that experienced domestic workers that reside with employers are earning R3 500 per month or more, and ‘live out’ employees are looking for salaries of R4 000 and upwards.”
+“At present, we are seeing that experienced domestic workers that reside with employers are earning R4 000 per month or more, and ‘live out’ employees are looking for salaries closer to R5 000 and upwards.”